Medical Students

 For a full list of internal medicine electives, view the Johns Hopkins University School of Medicine Medical Student Elective Book.

-Diversity Council Visiting 4th Year Medical Student Clerkship
+Visiting Fourth Year Medical Student Clerkship to Promote Diversity, Equity and Inclusion

-The Diversity Council Visiting Fourth-Year Medical Student Clerkship exposes fourth-year medical students who are from groups underrepresented in medicine, including underrepresented minorities and persons from disadvantaged backgrounds who intend to pursue a career in internal medicine or its subspecialties, to career opportunities available in an academic medical center and includes an assigned faculty mentor, exposure to research programs (emphasizing those focused on underserved populations), service learning opportunities through community outreach programs and assistance in preparing for residency interviews.
+The Fourth-Year Medical Student Clerkship to Promote Diversity, Equity, and Inclusion exposes fourth-year medical students who intend to pursue a career in internal medicine or its subspecialties, to career opportunities available in an academic medical center and includes an assigned faculty mentor, exposure to research programs (emphasizing those focused on addressing health disparities), service learning opportunities through community outreach programs and assistance in preparing for residency interviews.

 Visiting Medical Students